exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> [3, 2, 1]
 ```

 You can re-order your list _**in place**_ with the help of the `.sort()` method.
 Internally, python uses [`Timsort`][timsort] to arrange the list.
 If the elements are alphanumerical, you don't have to provide any arguments to `.sort()`.
-Optionally, you can define custom key for sorting criteria.
-The Python docs offer some [additional tips and techniques for sorting][sorting how to] lists effecively.
+Optionally, you can define a custom key for sorting criteria.
+The Python docs offer some [additional tips and techniques for sorting][sorting how to] lists effectively.

 ```python
 ex_list = ["Tony", "Natasha", "Thor", "Bruce"]